invisibleroads/georegistry/docs/index.rst

 Delete features
 ---------------
-Given a list of featureIDs, delete corresponding features; delete access is restricted to the API key that originally created the feature.
+Given a list of featureIDs, delete corresponding features.
+Delete access is restricted to the API key that originally created the feature.
 ::

     DELETE /features (key=string, featureIDs=integers)